Jarl-Bjoern/Yggdrasil/README.md

 ## News
 Upcoming changes for version `0.9`
-  - new parameter to the interaction hide messages during the apt installation
+  - new parameter was added to show interaction messages during the apt installation
   - new menu for the best practice settings like vim configuration, crontab etc.
   - automated updater for the git tools
   - ability to choose your own installation directory